chikeorjih/chikeorjih.github.io/_posts/2016-05-31-trek-movie-ranking.md

 ### 1. Star Trek First Contact
-{% include post-image.html url="/assets/img/movies/trek-movies13.jpg" description="Guess where the line will be drawn?" %}
+{% include post-image.html url="/assets/img/movies/trek-movies13.jpg" description="Guess where the line must be drawn?" %}
 What can I say.
 I love *First Contact*.
 It's a movie that both a trekkie and someone who knows little about star trek can enjoy.
 It has the right balance of action and story.
 The stakes are massive and the villains are as intimidating as they come.
 Picard and the crew are in their prime.
 Almost everything about this movie worked.
 It introduced a historical moment that most trek fans didn't know they would care about.
 Sure, it's another time travel story, but it was time travel done right. *First Contact* is truly the pinnacle of Star Trek on the big screen.

 #### What worked